sassoftware/sas-studio-custom-steps/Create Listing of Directory CLOD/README.md

 ## Change Log

+- Version 3.1.2 (25SEP2024):
+  - beautify the About section where all the parameters are described.
+Navigation is now much easier and parameter easier to find.
- * Version 3.1.1 (05SEP2024):
+- Version 3.1.1 (05SEP2024):
   - fixing an issue when folders are not shown when traversing is set to no and displaying directories is set to yes.
   - adding functionality to select between the 3 following output styles: Files Only/Folders Only/Folders + Files

- * Version 3.1 (14SEP2022)
+- Version 3.1 (14SEP2022)
   - published on GitHub